haerski/implicitDiffusion/README.md

 \end{align}
 $$

 Here $D_{KL}$ is the Kullback-Leibler divergence, which describes the "distance" between a pair of distribuitions.
 Since it is always positive, we get a lower bound for the log-likelihood.
-We will also use our definitions for joint and conditional distributions

 $$
 \begin{align}